API Keys

 It is important to note that your services are only as secure as your API keys; securing API keys and proper API key rotation is up to the user, thus the security of the routes is up to the user.

-To secure your services using API keys, you first need to provide Gloo Edge with your secret API keys in the form of Secrets.
+To secure your services using API keys, you first need to provide Gloo Gateway with your secret API keys in the form of Secrets.
 After your API key secrets are in place, you can configure authentication on your Virtual Services by referencing the secrets in one of two ways:

 1. You can specify a label selector that matches one or more labelled API key secrets (this is the preferred option), or